 At this time, there are no impacts to air quality or closures in Portland due to wildfires.

-Many Western Oregon outdoor recreation sites are currently closed.
+Some Western Oregon outdoor recreation sites remain closed.
 The list below is not comprehensive – please check with the site you are trying to visit for the most-up-to-date information.

 - Oregon State Parks – There are multiple campfire restrictions and fire bans in place at all state parks campgrounds, day-use areas and beaches.